-Eligibility: Pre-licensure BSN; progressing senior nursing student.
+Eligibility: Pre-licensure BSN; progressing to senior nursing student.

-Selection: Undergraduate faculty nominate.
+Selection: Student submits application via the Foundation Scholarship application process.
 The selection committee will make the final selection based on individual criteria.

 Criteria: Displays professionalism in the classroom and in clinical areas; displays academic ability beyond the majority of the class.